Scholars Showcase

 • One paragraph explaining how your business will solve a problem in the marketplace (maximum of 100 words).

-Email your proposal to Dr. Blair at james.blair@eku.edu.
-He will confirm with you receipt of your submission if you are selected for the Final Round.
+Email your proposal to Dr. Blair at james.blair@eku.edu or Dr. Huq at tahsin.huq@eku.edu.
+They will confirm with you receipt of your submission if you are selected for the Final Round.

-Submissions selected to the Final Round will have a 2-minute presentation with a panel of judges followed by approximately 10-minutes of Q&A with the judges.
-This will occur on Thursday, April 18 from 11:00 AM to 1:00 PM.
+Submissions selected to the Final Round will have a 3-minute presentation with a panel of judges followed by approximately 10-minutes of Q&A with the judges.
+The event will occur on Monday, April 14th from 6:00 PM – 8:00 PM in the Faculty Center for Teaching & Learning, Crabbe Library 318.
+The presentation will be open to the public, and we encourage you to view the presentations and cheer on the presenters.

 Three Minute Thesis -3MT@EKU